Don Carlos (play): Reception

 According to Schiller himself, the two main criticisms of Don Carlos were that it lacked unity and that the actions of the Marquis Posa were implausible.
-In Briefe über Don Carlos (1788), he himself claimed that two acts is too little time for a gradual development of Philip's trust in Posa.
-Schiller did defend Posa's actions with arguments from character.
+In Briefe über Don Carlos (1788), he claimed that two acts is too little time for a gradual development of Philip's trust in Posa.
+Schiller defended Posa's actions with arguments from character.

 Rudiger Gorner claimed in Standpoint that Kenneth Tynan once criticized Don Carlos as "a Spanish tragedy composed of themes borrowed from Hamlet and Phèdre", though according to The Guardian's Michael Billington, Tynan was actually writing about Schiller's play Mary Stuart (1800) after seeing a 1958 performance of that work at The Old Vic.
 Sharpe claimed that Schiller's defenses of Posa are unsuccessful because the play is not character-based in the first place, though she also said that Schiller's overall discussion of the play ultimately does "less than justice [...] to the play as a work of art".
 Gorner argued that the "sheer musicality of Schiller's verse" is shown by such works as Don Carlos, as well as The Robbers (1781) and Intrigue and Love (1784).

+Performance in Nazi-era Berlin

+Joseph Goebbels attended a performance of Don Carlos during World War II, at the Deutsches Theater in Berlin.
+Following Posa's speech about the horrors of Flanders and Brabant to King Philip, concluding with, “Sire, allow freedom of thought!” the audience engaged in "applause, stamping, shouting, and chanting" throughout the theater.
+After fifteen minutes, the lights were suddenly turned on the audience turned quiet.
+As the play continued with Philip's answer, "Strange fanatic," Goebbels rose and applauded alone.